preset-io/backend-sdk/README.rst

     A CLI to interact with Preset workspaces.

 This tool is a command line interface (CLI) to interact with your Preset workspaces.
-Currently it can be used to sync resources (databases, datasets, charts, dashboards) from source control, either in native format or from a `DBT <https://www.getdbt.com/>`_ project.
+Currently it can be used to sync resources (databases, datasets, charts, dashboards) from source control, either in native format or from a `dbt <https://www.getdbt.com/>`_ project.
 It can also be used to run SQL against any database in any workspace.
 In the future, the CLI will also allow you to manage your workspaces and users.

 Installation
 ============